WISDEM/WOMBAT/docs/examples/metrics_demonstration.md

 ## Process Times

-Computes the total number of hours spent from repair request submission to completion, performing repairs, and the number of request for each repair category.
+Computes the total number of hours spent from repair request submission to completion, performing repairs, and the number of request for each subassembly and repair category.
 For further documentation, see the API docs here:
 {py:meth}`wombat.core.post_processor.Metrics.process_times`.

 **Inputs**: